Posted by Team KMCU on Jun 18, 2020

 Compile Office Standard Operating Procedure (SOP)

 Written operating procedures provide a valuable protection for a practice.
-From a compliance standpoint, your written policy and procedure manual contains your declaration of the way you intend to follow the rules.
+From a consistent compliance standpoint, your written policy and procedure manual contains your declaration of the way you intend to follow the rules.
 From a practical point of view, this manual also details every procedure performed in the practice.
 If a team member leaves, all of your institutional knowledge does not walk out the door with him/her.
 Rather, the written detail of how your practice runs, down to the step-by-step procedure for entering a patient payment, is safely tucked away in your procedural manual for anyone to follow.

 With important policies and procedures in place, deviations from them could be seen as errors rather than as a pattern of abuse.
 For this reason, new practitioners must begin compiling this important manual immediately.
 Those who plan to open a satellite office should make sure that their original office is fully operational with procedures in writing before ever attempting to open another office.
 This ensures consistency and compliance.

-It’s easy to tune out when the subject of compliance is brought up.
+It’s easy to tune out when the subject of consistent compliance is brought up.
 However, looking at this important topic in the right light is vital, because its impact on your reimbursement is extraordinary.
 Whether a new practitioner or a seasoned veteran, following the rules most often nets your practice more money.
 This increase could be seen on the front end from increased reimbursement due to your excellent procedures, or on the back end from getting to keep your money rather than have it recouped due to errors.
 Bulletproof your practice with excellent procedures and knowledge of reimbursement rules and regulations and you’ll find smooth sailing that you can take to the bank.

 Comments on Consistent Compliance = Regular Reimbursement